ably/ably-cocoa/README.md

     ARTPush.didFailToRegisterForRemoteNotificationsWithError(error, rest: rest)
 }
 ```

+### Location pushes

+Starting with iOS 15, Apple supports power efficient way to request location trough [location push service extension](https://developer.apple.com/documentation/corelocation/creating_a_location_push_service_extension).

+To use this new functionality you should obtain Apple entitlments, create location push service extension and make some tweaks in your push notifications code within your app:

+* In addition to saving your regular device token by calling `ARTPush.didRegisterForRemoteNotifications(withDeviceToken:rest:)` you should request another device token specifically for the location pushes purpose.
+You do so by calling `CLLocationManager.startMonitoringLocationPushes(completion:)` inside a new `ARTPushRegistererDelegate.shouldRequestAlternativeDeviceToken` delegate method.
+Library will call this method each time it's ready to save another type of device token (currently only location type of token is supported).
+Before you make a request for the new token, you should check whether you already have done this during the current application launch.

+* Once you receive the location push token, save it by calling a new `ARTPush.didRegisterForLocationNotifications(withDeviceToken:rest:)` method (note the "Location" word in the name of this method).

+See [embed APNs example app](https://github.com/ably/ably-cocoa/tree/main/Examples/AblyPush) for more details on how this should be implemented.

 Only one instance of `ARTRest` or `ARTRealtime` at a time must be [activated for receiving push notifications](https://www.ably.com/docs/general/push/activate-subscribe).
 Having more than one activated instance at a time may have unexpected consequences.